 There are a lot of people not as lucky to work for fair trade.
 Often these people are working in unsafe work conditions too.
 Lately, I have learned the real truth about issues going on in fast fashion and how these garments are made.

-Knowing more about the issues in the fast fashion industry, gave me a different perspective and appreciation towards brands who try to make a difference by choosing to work with producers paying their worker a fair, livable wage.
+Knowing more about the fast fashion industry issues gave me a different perspective and appreciation towards brands who try to make a difference by choosing to work with producers paying their worker a fair, livable wage.

 I can tell you quite honestly that learning more details about cheaper baby clothes have shocked me.
 Maybe you always know somewhere that something is not on with affordable clothing, but when you open your eyes for it, and the real truth reaches your awareness, it makes your rethink about life choices and potential improvements you can make.

 The issues going on in the fast fashion industry are not easy to resolve.
 However, the problems in fast fashion have to be discussed we are not going in more depth with this just now as we focus on fair trade and socially responsible baby brands in this article.